 Through classroom lecture, and on-campus lab, and WI Department of Justice 720 Academy integration exercises students will learn and apply skills addressed in the following Department of Justice 714 Academy Phase II topics: Emergency Vehicle Operation and Control (EVOC) and Vehicle Contacts II.
 This course will also include WI DOJ 720 Academy Integration Exercises.
-Prerequisite: Acceptance into the Law Enforcement Academy

-30-504-406 Principles of Investigations 1.00
+30-504-406 Principles of Investigations

 Through classroom lecture, and on-campus lab, and WI Department of Justice 720 Academy integration exercises students will learn and apply skills addressed in the following Phase II topics of the WI Department of Justice 720 Academy curriculum framework: Constitutional Law II, Physical Evidence Collection, and Crisis Management.
 This course will also include WI DOJ 720 Academy Integration Exercises.
 The DOJ Phase II Written Examination will be administered during this course.
-Prerequisite: Acceptance into the Law Enforcement Academy